SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 If you ask me, having a strong technical background is important if you want to become a product manager.
 But you should also be able to explain tech concepts (like how the cloud works, for instance) and know trends in the tech industry.
 [Check out my book *Swipe to Unlock*](http://a.co/d/iHtms2m) if you'd like to learn more about this.

+### What skill set do you need to be a product manager?

+I'll mention a couple:

+* Knowing the fundamentals of tech.
+You don't necessarily need a CS degree, but you just need to know how things like A/B testing, APIs, and the cloud work, for instance.
+If you know tech topics to the depth that they're covered in [*Swipe to Unlock*](http://a.co/d/iHtms2m), you'll be in good shape for most PM jobs.
+* Teamwork and leadership skills.
+PMs need to lead without authority, so you need to understand what makes people tick, how to motivate them, and how to keep them on track.
+I've found that building relationships with other teams and getting folks on your team to like you are critical. [*The Charisma Myth*](http://a.co/d/aaCRzmn) taches these skills pretty well
+* Basic business knowledge.
+Knowing tech companies' business models, trends in various sectors of the tech industry, and how companies make strategic decisions is vital when making bigger-picture strategic moves.
+Again, knowing things to the depth they're covered in [*Swipe to Unlock*](http://a.co/d/iHtms2m) is a good start.

 ### Can you refer me to Google?

 Sorry, I'm only allowed to refer people I've personally worked with in the past.